How to Take Delhi Metro – Routes, Maps, Timings, Fare

 India Gate: Take the subway and get off at Central Secretariat station (Exit 3), then walk east of 1.7km along Rajpath to it.

-Lotus Temple: Take subway and get off at Kalkaji Mandir Station, then walk north of 850m to get to it.
+Lotus Temple: Take Magenta Line or Violet Line, and get off at Kalkaji Mandir Station, then walk about 1km to get there.

 Rashtrapati Bhavan: Take the subway to Central Secretariat Station and get out from Exit 4 and walk east along Rajpath Street for about 1km to it.